vectara/vectara-docs/www/docs/prepare-your-data.md

 import {Config} from './definitions.md';

-Before your start ingesting data with <Config v="names.product"/>, we recommend that you clean and prepare the data that you want to ingest.
-Part of this cleaning process involves normalizing and standardizing data.
+Before your start ingesting data with <Config v="names.product"/>, we recommend that you clean and prepare the data.
+This cleaning and preparing process involves normalizing and standardizing datasets.

+Normalization involves transforming your data into a common format.
+Standardization goes a step further by making sure the data follows a particular set of criteria.
+For example, if you ingest data about product reviews, you want to ensure that a 5-star rating means the same thing across different platforms.

 Clean data ensures that you have consistency and accuracy.
 Without clean data, insights or actions derived from the data may be incorrect or misleading.

-You can begin cleaning your data such as standardizing date formats, correcting typos, or replace missing values with suitable placeholders.
-The goal of cleaning your data is to provide a reliable and consistent dataset for ingestion.
+Taking the time to prepare your data provdies a reliable and consistent dataset for ingestion, optimized for seamless ingestion.

 ## Identify and correct errors in your data.

+Cleaning your data includes standardizing date formats, correcting typos, or substituting missing values with suitable placeholders.

 1. **Remove duplicate records**

     Duplicate records distort analysis and lead to incorrect insights.
 For example,